jwolz/yajhfc/README.txt

 -------

 0.3.8:
-- Improved phone book window (with better support for multiple phone books)
+- Improved phone book window with better support for multiple phone books
 - Support to save the read/unread state of faxes in a central database table
+- Graphical panel to add JDBC drivers and plugins
+- Russian translation of YajHFC added

 0.3.7:
 - New simplified send dialog